satra/NiPyPe-Paper/nipype_paper.rst

 Interfaces), an open source, community-developed, Python-based software package that easily interfaces with existing software for efficient analysis of neuroimaging data and rapid comparative development of algorithms.
-NiPyPe uses a flexible, efficient and well designed programming language – Python – as its foundation.
+NiPyPe uses a flexible, efficient and general purpose programming language – Python – as its foundation.
 Processing modules and their inputs and outputs are described in an object-oriented manner providing the flexibility to interface with any type of software (not